h3llrais3r/Auto-Subliminal/INSTALL.md

 - activate virtual environment 'name'

-- install with test dependencies (run from where setup.py is located):
+- install with test dependencies in editable mode (run from where setup.py is located):

         pip install -e .[test]